 Notes: Old Fitzgerald is an older brand by bourbon standards.
 Old Fitzgerald was acquired by Heaven Hill in 1999 to add to their stable of already very solid to great brands.
 Heaven Hill itself dates back to 1932 and the repeal of Prohibition.

 Some of their many other brands and line extension include Elijah Craig Bourbon, Larceny Bourbon, Evan Williams Bourbon, Pikesville Rye Whiskey, Rittenhouse Rye Whiskey, and Parker’s Heritage Collection.
 We have over 40 Heaven Hill products that we have reviewed altogether.

 This is the Sixth edition we have reviewed so far.
-There have been a total of eight releases altogether but we missed the first two.
-We started with the Old Fitz Spring 2020 Edition, The Old Fitz Fall 2020 Edition, Old Fitz Spring 2021, and finally, The Old Fitz Fall 2021, The past 5 editions we reviewed have been much younger than this one at 17 Years Old.
-Not sure what they did this but the other bottling this year of the First Edition of The Heaven Hill Heritage Collection was also 17 Years Old.
+There have been a total of eight releases altogether, but we missed the first two.
+We started with the Old Fitz Spring 2020 Edition, The Old Fitz Fall 2020 Edition, Old Fitz Spring 2021, and finally, The Old Fitz Fall 2021, The past five editions we reviewed have been much younger than this one at 17 Years Old.
+Not sure what they did this, but the other bottling this year of the First Edition of The Heaven Hill Heritage Collection was also 17 Years Old.